 Since your website is built on a simple foundation, you can add or replace features with little to no issue.
 Going back to the house example, think of progressive enhancement as allowing you to repaint your walls now and then versus having to replace the beams supporting the walls themselves.
 The former is much more straightforward.

 As mentioned, implementing progressive enhancement requires forward thinking and a solid foundation.
-When building your website, you will need to design it in a way that has a simple but usable experience for users on older browsers.
+When building your website, you must design it with a simple but usable experience for users on older browsers.

 Here is a direct comparison that shows what elements are supported on Chrome that are not on Internet Explorer.
 As a developer considering progressive enhancement, you would build for the older browser and update your HTML5 elements for browsers with more modern functionality.